PnP-CM: Consistency Models as Plug-and-Play Priors for Inverse Problems: Experimental Details

-\paragraph{DPS.} We followed the official implementation provided by \citet{chung2023dps}.
+\paragraph{DPS} We followed the official implementation provided by \citet{chung2023dps}.
 Since the likelihood weight was originally tuned for ImageNet and FFHQ, we re-tuned it for LSUN Bedroom and FastMRI knee datasets, using $\eta=1.0$ for natural images and $\eta=0.85$ for medical imaging.
+For CelebA-HQ, we used the hyperparameters given for FFHQ.

+\paragraph{$\Pi$GDM} We relied on the official implementation reported by \citet{song2023pgdm}.
+For both CelebA-HQ and LSUN Bedroom, we tuned the likelihood weights for each nonlinear task to achieve the best performance, and used 100 NFEs with $\eta=0.0$.

+\paragraph{DiffPIR} For DiffPIR, we used the implementation provided by \citet{zhu2023DiffPIR}.
+For CelebA-HQ, we adopted the hyperparameters reported in Appendix B for the FFHQ dataset.
+Similarly, for LSUN Bedroom, we begin with the ImageNet hyperparameters from the same table and fine-tune them to achieve optimal performance on LSUN Bedroom.

+\paragraph{DPnP} We followed the official implementation provided by~\citet{xu2024_DPnP}.
+For the CelebA-HQ dataset, we initially adopted the hyperparameters used for the FFHQ dataset, as described in Appendix D, and subsequently adjusted them as necessary to achieve optimal performance.
+For the LSUN Bedroom dataset, we began with the same hyperparameter settings used for CelebA-HQ and further refined them to obtain the best results.

+\paragraph{PnP-DM} The official implementation as specified by \citet{wu2024_PnP-DM} was employed.
+Hyperparameters for CelebA-HQ were kept as originally reported.
+For LSUN Bedroom, the noise level schedule parameter $\beta_d$ was set to 14.9, which we found to achieve the best reconstruction performance.
+Although the codebase contains solvers for Gaussian deblurring and super-resolution, inpainting functionality was added through our own implementation, and its parameters were tuned to achieve optimal performance.

-\paragraph{DDS.} We used the official implementation of \citet{chung2024decomposed} with $\gamma=1.0$ and $\eta=0.85$.
+\paragraph{DDS} We used the official implementation of \citet{chung2024decomposed} with $\gamma=1.0$ and $\eta=0.85$.
 In contrast to clinical MRI reconstruction, where subsampled k-space measurements already contain inherent noise and no clean reference is available, the original method adds Gaussian noise to clean data.
 To better reflect the clinical setting, we applied DDS directly on the noisy subsampled k-space measurements.
 We tuned the CG steps depending on the data SNR.

-\paragraph{CM.} The official public repositories provided by \citet{song2023_consistency_models} were followed during the implementation.
-While the codebase includes iterative functions for inpainting and super resolution, it does not provide one for Gaussian deblurring, which we implemented ourselves.
+\paragraph{CM} The official public repositories provided by \citet{song2023_consistency_models} were followed during the implementation.
+While the codebase includes iterative functions for inpainting and super-resolution, it does not provide one for Gaussian deblurring, which we implemented ourselves.
 We applied 40 steps for all inverse problems as advised by the authors.

-\paragraph{CoSIGN.} We used the official implementation provided by \citet{zhao2024cosign}.
-Since they do not provide any ControlNet training checkpoint for inpainting (70\%) and Gaussian Deblurring tasks, we trained them from scratch.
+\paragraph{CoSIGN} We used the official implementation provided by \citet{zhao2024cosign}.
+Since ControlNet training checkpoints are not available for inpainting (70\%) and Gaussian Deblurring tasks, we trained them from scratch.
 We used the provided checkpoint for super-resolution ($\times4$).